Artillery fire and blaring horns commemorate Kim Jong Il's life

 He died on December 17, reportedly from a heart attack.
 News of his death, announced two days later, put the region on edge and set off speculation around the world about the country’s stability and future direction.

-After the speeches Thursday, a row of heavy guns fired off a salute.
-Then, a cacophony of horns and sirens went off, drawing the service -- and the last day of official mourning -- to a close.
+After the speeches, a row of heavy guns fired off a salute.
+Then, a cacophony of horns and sirens went off, drawing the broadcast of the service to a close.